Travel like a local: Rent an apartment in France

 My street was lined with shops, and the numerous butchers had begun cooking rotisserie chickens for the take-away lunch trade.
 Above the shops are the apartments where everyone lives and it was quite common for people in the street to have long, animated conversations with familiar residents above.
 There was a one-armed woman begging on the corner, a gaggle of Asian prostitutes loitering in the sun, and an old Chinese man was regularly letting off firecrackers – I think to scare away pigeons but maybe just for fun.

-Not necessarily the prettiest of neighborhoods, Strasbourg – Saint-Denis is surprisingly livable and only a short walk into Le Marais (the lively gay district) so we were pretty happy with our choice.
+Not necessarily the prettiest of neighbourhoods, Strasbourg – Saint-Denis is surprisingly liveable and only a short walk into Le Marais (the lively gay district) so we were pretty happy with our choice.

 Our water polo competition was at the Piscine Hébert in the northern 18th arrondissement – we came sixth out of 10 teams which wasn’t quite the result we were hoping for, but the tournament was good fun and afterwards all of the teams met for a picnic in the nearby Parc de la Villette (in the 19th arrondissement).
 Bordered by canals, this park is worth checking out – after a sunny day it was very busy with large groups of locals out enjoying the warm evening.
 Our Parisian hosts had prepared a feast of bread, cheese, ham and quiche which we happily tucked into with plenty of bottles of rosé as we laughed about poor performances in the pool and caught up with friends from across Europe.